Nathan-Reinhardt/Phlickr-Clone/README.md

 ### Possible Future Features

-In the future I would like to add on:
+In the future I would like to add on these features:

  * Fully impliment image uploading of photos for a user with deleting photos owned only by the logged in user.
  * Ability to search for a photo.